betogaona7/computer_vision/README.md

 -*K-means.ipynb* - Perfomed image segmentation using K-means clustering.

 -*ORB.ipýnb* - The ORB (Oriented Fast and Rotated Brief) algorithm implementation using OpenCV to perfom object detection.

+-*HOG.ipynb* - The HOG (Histogram of Oriented Gradients) algorithm explained and implemented using OpenCV